ajboni/blog/static/posts/2022-04-17-neovim-as-ide.md

 ---

 This is my attempt to migrate to neovim and use it as IDE for web Development.

+<!-- more -->

+# Option #1 - Based on bushblade/nvim

+This is what I ended up using as for August 2023.
+The starting point was [bushblade/nvim](https://github.com/bushblade/nvim) and some changes were made.

+The final config is available at [this repo](https://github.com/ajboni/nvim-2)

+# Option #2 - Based on AstroNvim

-The starting point is [AstroVim](https://astronvim.github.io/)
+The starting point is [AstroNvim](https://astronvim.github.io/)

 Complete config can be found at https://github.com/ajboni/astronvim_config

-<!-- more -->

-### ⊙ Out of the box Goodies

-Nothing to configure here, these are awesome thinsg to know.

-- `jk | jj ` exits insert mode.
-- `<C-r>` open register menu.
+# Config Tips

-### ⊙ Keyboard goodies
+## ⊙ Keyboard goodies

 ```lua
 vim.opt.keymodel = "startsel,stopsel" -- Allow selection with shift+arrow keys